 Milloy’s work contains a rich variety of musical genres from African-American Spirituals to reggae to folk music to rap and dramatic spoken word.
 Rustin had a beautiful tenor voice and one movement opens with a recording of his singing the spiritual, “Nobody Knows the Trouble I’ve Seen.”

-The World House Choir will produce Bayard Rustin: The Man Behind the Dream four times in our region:
+The World House Choir and Cincinnati singing friends will perform Bayard Rustin: The Man Behind the Dream four times in our region:

 - In Yellow Springs on Thursday September 6 and Saturday September 8 at Antioch College’s Foundry Theater.
 Performance times are 7pm.